 First, lay down slices of the firmer potatoes on the bottom of a baking pan or clay baking pot (I use a römertopf).
 Next spoon the ‘Meat’ Sauce on top.
 Now lay the slices of eggplant and zucchini on top, as uniformly as possible.
 Finally, spoon the Bechamel Layer over the whole thing and taa-daaahh, it’s ready to put into the oven.
 Bake for 30-45 minutes, you’ll know it’s ready once it starts bubbling a little bit on the sides.

-*If you’d like to add a little more texture to the cheesy Bechamel Layer then you can grind up a slice of stale bread with 1/4 teaspoon of garlic powder and combine with a little olive oil to add on top before baking in the oven.
+If you’d like to add a little more texture to the cheesy Bechamel Layer then you can grind up a slice of stale bread with 1/4 teaspoon of garlic powder and crisp up in a frying pan with a little olive oil to add on top before baking in the oven.